-- A. The X-26 Advanced TASER® with TASER® Cam, herein referred to together as a TASER® device, is the only Electronic Control Weapon, as delineated in General Order 02.07 "Weapons and Ammunition," authorized for issue, carry and use by sworn members of the Key West Police Department. - B. Approved models and specifications are maintained by the Training Unit.
+- A. The X-26 Advanced TASER® with TASER® Cam and the X-26P TASER® with HD TASER® Cam, herein referred to together as a TASER® device, is the only Electronic Control Weapon, as delineated in General Order - 02.07 "Weapons and Ammunition," authorized for issue, carry and use by sworn members of the Key West Police Department. - B. Approved models and specifications are maintained by the Training Unit.